International English Language Testing System (IELTS) Preparation

 Duration: Full time – 20 hours per week / 12 Weeks

-As this course prepares students for the IELTS exam, it requires students to have at least an Intermediate level of English.
+As this course prepares students for the IELTS exam, it requires students to have at least an Intermediate (CEFR B1) level of English.

-The IELTS course aims to prepare students for the IELTS exam by improving their English in the areas of Reading, Writing, Listening and Speaking.
-The course will enable the students to practice exam skills and techniques to a level required by the IELTS examination.
+The IELTS course aims to prepare students for the IELTS exam by improving their English in the areas of reading, writing, listening and speaking.
+The course will teach students the exam skills and techniques necessary to perform well in the IELTS examination.

-IELTS Preparation programs at Australian Centre of English
+IELTS Preparation course at Australian Centre of English in detail

-Australian Centre of English IELTS Preparation Course is designed to prepare international students, from a range of backgrounds and nationalities, for the Academic Training Module of the IELTS test.
+Australian Centre of English IELTS Preparation course is designed to prepare students for both the Academic and the General Training Modules of the IELTS test.

-The IELTS Preparation course will be a 12 week course.
+The IELTS Preparation course is a 12 week course.
 Preparation for the IELTS examination is achieved by introducing you to the same kinds of texts and tasks which the real IELTS examination uses.
-The course is not only designed to help you to practise examination techniques, but it will also help you to develop the necessary skills required to perform well in the IELTS examination.
+The course is designed to help you to practise examination techniques necessary to perform well in the IELTS examination, as well as continuing to build your English skills more generally.
 You will be exposed to a wide variety of materials covering a number of different academic disciplines and will learn, through this exposure, how the task requirements of the IELTS examination reflect the English language requirements of tertiary study.

 The IELTS test is an internationally recognised tertiary entry English language qualification.
 A score of 5 on the IELTS test (alongside a range of alternative qualifications) is a prerequisite for entry to many vocational courses.
-If you have been accepted into a vocational course but have not yet reached your required English score, Australian Centre of English IELTS Preparation Course will be open to you.
+If you have been accepted into a vocational course but have not yet reached your required IELTS score, Australian Centre of English IELTS Preparation course may be ideal for you.